Germline Pharmacogenetics - PGx

 Drug therapy and dosing should be monitored by clinical exams, biomarker testing, and/or by determining concentrations of drugs and drug metabolites in biological specimens.
 Monitoring tools are drug and patient specific.

-Posttherapeutic evaluation of ADRs or failure to respond is based on clinical factors, the clinical scenario (eg, whether a reaction is likely to be related to the drug and/or dose administered), compliance, the drug, and the drug formulation.
+Posttherapeutic evaluation of an ADR or a failure to respond is based on clinical factors, the clinical scenario (e.g., whether a reaction is likely to be related to the drug and/or dose administered), compliance, the drug, and the drug formulation.

 Examples of Therapeutic Failures